LtBackup/Bartender-Game/README.md

 ## Future Ideas
 Future enhancements to the site could include:
--A timer to add challenge to the mixing process -Animation of a pouring cocktail
+- A timer to add challenge to the mixing process
+- Animation of a pouring cocktail
--Addition of non-liquid and smaller ingredients
+- Addition of non-liquid and smaller ingredients

 ## Collaboration